stella3d/Resolink/README.md

 To use Resolink, please download the .unitypackage for your platform from the [Releases](https://github.com/stella3d/Resolink/releases) page.

-You can also clone this repo directly into a Unity project, but you will get bundled dependencies your platform doesn't need.
+You can also clone this repo directly into a Unity project, but you will get tests & dependencies your platform doesn't need.

 ### Aknowledgements